ansonws/awesome_answers/notes.md

 To generate a model do rails g model <model-name> <...column-name:type...>
 To run all your remaining migrations do:
-> rails db:migrate:status or db:migrate if schema doesn't exist
+> rails db:migrate:status or rails db:migrate if schema doesn't exist
 * Before you run db:migrate, you should inspect the file first*

 Don't change the schema file.
 If you need to make a change, rollback by running: